Monday, March 18, 2013

 With the loss of Empire Egypt spends much of its history occupied by foreign rulers up to Alexander the great and the Ptolemies in the IVth century B.C.
 In art the people look back to the glory days of the two lands, reliefs reflects scenes taken from the tomb reliefs of the Old Kingdom with the tomb owner dressed in contemporary garments.

-The book ends in the contributions provided by the Ptolemy's in the temples including at Edfu, Denderah, Philae and Esna, gone are the free flowing reliefs replaced by rows of Ptolemies in front of gods with hieroglyphic inscriptions dividing the scenes.
+Contributions provided by the Ptolemy's in the temples including at Edfu, Denderah, Philae and Esna, gone are the free flowing reliefs replaced by rows of Ptolemies in front of gods with hieroglyphic inscriptions dividing the scenes.
 In royal statuary of the period we find the Egyptian king in all his regalia and clearly Greek or Roman.

 The book ends with the aforementioned catalogue of statuary from many museums which had been noted in the margins as the text moved along.
 I thoroughly loved this read, in it I found a well represented timeline of the Ancient Egyptian people, the politics, art and the gods of the ages all came together in Gods, Men & Pharaohs.